 Santander Empresas 7 is a fondo de titulización de activos created for the sole purposes of purchasing the receivables from the unsecured loans and the mortgage participations from SAN, issuing the notes, and carrying out related activities.
 The issuer represents a distinct and closed pool of assets available for distribution to the noteholders.
-The assets will be insulated from the insolvency of the originator and the trustee.
+The assets are insulated from the insolvency of the originator and the trustee.

-The principal and interest on the notes will pay quarterly in arrears, starting on Oct.
+The principal and interest on the notes pay quarterly in arrears, starting on Oct.
 19, 2009.
-The transaction will feature some structural enhancements provided by the swap agreement, amortization of the notes, the reserve fund, and the servicing provided by SAN.
+The transaction features some structural enhancements provided by the swap agreement, amortization of the notes, the reserve fund, and the servicing provided by SAN.

-As in other Spanish transactions, interest and principal from the underlying assets will be combined into a single priority of payments.
-A cumulative default ratio test will protect senior noteholders by subordinating the payment of junior interest further down the priority of payments.
+As in other Spanish transactions, interest and principal from the underlying assets are combined into a single priority of payments.
+A cumulative default ratio test protects senior noteholders by subordinating the payment of junior interest further down the priority of payments.